-The goal was a just reward for a side that improved as a largely abject first half wore on, although the lack of quality was no surprise given the game was played between the teams 22nd and 24th in the division.
+The goal was a just reward for a side that improved as a largely abject first half wore on, although the lack of quality was no surprise given the game was played between the teams 22nd and 24th in

 The second half was similarly uneventful with neither keeper seriously tested for lengthy spells.
 But again it was Darlington, without being dominant, who looked more likely to score.

 Good work up the left between Rundle and John McReady led to Neil Wainwright pulling the ball back for Drewe Broughton, but the lumbering striker saw his scuffed attempt deflected wide.